falent/googleHomeAssistantExpressNodeJS/README.md

 We will use dialogFlow and google actions to configure our "interaction model" and publish it for google assistant.
 Interaction model is a voice logic which needs to be defined in google actions and dialogflow.

 ### I. Google Actions
 An action in this case you can imagine as a part of voice programm (voice skill) that extends the functionality of the Google Assistant.
 To start your voice action you need an invocation name.
-In our case we will create a weather action (skill) and we can start it by saying "Hey google, talk to [your defined invocation name]".
+In our case we will create a weather action (skill) and we can start it by saying "OK google, talk to [your defined invocation name]".
 After that google will call your external fulfillment to start a conversation with the user.
 The fulfilment is based upon your deployed web application.

 The voice interactions are transformed from audio to text and backward till a conversation between the user and google assistant reaches its end.